aurorascharff/next16-commerce/STEPS.md

 ## Setup and problem

-- This is a e commerce demo app.
-The setup is the Next.js App Router, Prisma ORM and an Prisma Postgres DB, Tailwind CSS.
+- This is a simple app mimicking e commerce platform.
-- Demo app.
-Ecommerce mimic.
+- Show app.
 Home page user dep, browse page, product page user dep, about page, login page, profile page.
-Everything here looks pretty decent, but too many loading states for an ecommerce app.
-Purposefully added slowness to my data fetching.
+We have a good mix of static and dynamic content because of our user dependent features.
+Everything here looks pretty decent, but there's certainly too many loading states for an ecommerce app.
-- This is a regular app, nothing fancy, however, keep in mind we have a good mix of static and dynamic content because of our user dependent features.
+- Let's see the code.
+The setup is the Next.js App Router, Prisma ORM and an Prisma Postgres DB, Tailwind CSS.
 - I have all my pages here.
 I'm using feature slicing to keep the app router folder clean and easy to read.
 Services and queries talking to my db.
+Purposefully added slowness to my data fetching.
 - Let's again say the team here has reported issues with architecture and prop drilling, excessive client side JS, and lack of static rendering strategies leading to additional server costs and degraded performance.
 - The goal here is to improve this regular Next.js codebase and enhance it with modern patterns on architecture, composition, and caching capabilities, to make it faster, more scalable, and easier to maintain.
 - (Improvements based on my exp building with server comp also and other codebases I have seen, and what devs commonly do wrong or struggle to find solutions for).